Tuesday, April 23, 2019

 • Discussion:

 -Tim Staples of Catholic Answers wrote an article with the intent of addressing the charge of transubstantiation entailing cannibalism.
-The author provides three lines of reasoning as to why he believes that particular objection to be invalid, which are being examined here.
-His words are cited in bold and followed by a critique:
+The author provides three lines of reasoning as to why he believes that charge to be invalid.
+Each of his arguments are cited in bold and followed with critical commentary:

 "First, Catholics do not receive our Lord in a cannibalistic form.
 Catholics receive him in the form of bread and wine.
 The cannibal kills his victim; Jesus does not die when he is consumed in Communion.
 Indeed, he is not changed in the slightest; the communicant is the only person who is changed.
 The cannibal eats part of his victim, whereas in Communion the entire Christ is consumed—body, blood, soul, and divinity.
 The cannibal sheds the blood of his victim; in Communion our Lord gives himself to us in a non-bloody way."